Oregon Black Truffles

 Oregon's climate and soil is perfect for truffle production.
 They can be found on young, dense, low elevation truffle plantations near Douglas Fir trees.
 The native truffles are harvested from Douglas Fir woodlands throughout the Pacific Northwestf rom Nothern California to British Columbia.
 Oregon Black truffles are also domesticated.
 The optimum conditions for establishing a Black truffle truffière (truffle plantation) are warm summers and cool winters, naturally acidic soils, irrigation water and the absence of other trees that may have competing fungi on their roots.
 It could take upwards of ten to twenty years to establish a truffle crop so wild harvesting is still the dominant source.
 Unfortunately this has its consequences.
 Too often, rakes (instead of dogs) are used to collect truffles in productive areas.
 This leads to collections containing immature truffles and reduces North American truffles' overall value.
 It also leads to damaged soils and makes future truffle crops uncertain.

 Recipes that include Oregon Black Truffles.
 One is easiest, three is harder.

 |French Laundry at Home||Potato Chips with Truffle Dip|

-People have spotted Oregon Black Truffles using the Specialty Produce app for iPhone and Android.
+Someone spotted Oregon Black Truffles using the Specialty Produce app for iPhone and Android.

 Pike Place Market